-In today’s blog we are focusing on the first trimester.
-Stay tuned for how to naturally manage the concerns of the second as third trimester as well as dealing with colds/flus and other illnesses during pregnancy.
+Stay tuned for how to naturally manage the concerns of the second as third trimester as well as dealing with colds/flus during pregnancy.

 5 Ways To Combat Morning Sickness Naturally

 - Eating Smaller and More Frequent Portions- For some women fluctuations in blood sugar can trigger their nausea.
-Eating more frequently helps to combat these fluctuations.
+Eating more frequently helps to combat these fluctuations and is one of the simplest techniques for natural morning sickness relief.

 - Deep Breathing Before Eating- Taking 5-10 deep belly breaths, the kind where your stomach goes out not your chest, before eating helps to shift your body to the parasympathetic (or rest and digest state).
-This helps to prepare the stomach for food and can reduce symptoms of nausea
+This helps to prepare the stomach for food and can reduce symptoms of nausea.
+This is a good tip to aid digestion even when you’re not pregnant!

 - Ginger- Taking ginger at a dose of 250 mg up to 4 times a day was shown by Motherisk to have no associated fetal risks and helps reduce nausea.
-Ginger can be taken in a capsule, in the form of ginger chews or can be grated and made into a tea that can be sipped throughout the day
+Ginger can be taken in a capsule, in the form of ginger chews or can be grated and made into a tea that can be sipped throughout the day.
+And because ginger is easily accessible at pretty much every store, ginger is one of the best natural morning sickness relief strategies out there.

-- Pyridoxine (Vitamin B6)- Taking vitamin B6 at a dose of 25 mg 3 times a day has been shown to reduce the frequency of nausea and vomiting.
-Vitamin B6 can also be helpful for energy
+- Pyridoxine (Vitamin B6)- Taking vitamin B6 at a dose of 25 mg three times a day has been shown to reduce the frequency of nausea and vomiting.
+Vitamin B6 can also be helpful for energy in the first trimester - another common pregnancy problem many women face.

-- Acupuncture- Acupuncture is my go to for women who’s nausea and vomiting has not responded to the above mentioned treatments.
+- Acupuncture- Acupuncture is my go-to natural morning sickness relief technique for women who’s nausea and vomiting has not responded to the above mentioned treatments.
 One acupressure point that can be helpful is PC 6.
 It is the point that is stimulated with Sea-Bands, directly above the wrist.

 Top 5 Causes of Fatigue in the First Trimester

 - Vitamin B12 Deficiency- Vitamin B12 deficiency is associated with weakness and fatigue and can also cause tingling in the nerves.
+If you’re taking Vitamin B6 as natural morning sickness relief, focus on B12 too!
 Foods that are high in Vitamin B12 include: meat, poultry, fish, eggs, and nutritional yeast.

 - Poor Nutrition- A lack of protein or overall calories can result in fatigue.
 In the first trimester caloric needs increase by 300-400 cal.
-Women should be eating 75 g of protein/day to keep energy up
+Women should be eating 75 g of protein/day to keep energy up.
+Getting enough food can be challenging if you’re also struggling to get natural morning sickness relief, but it’s important to find as many nutrient-dense foods that you can stomach.

 - Poor Sleep- Stress and increased urinary frequency can lead to a poorer quality of sleep.
 Try to avoid drinking for 2 hours before bed and implementing stress management techniques.